10 Great Ideas About Hardwood to Tile Transition

 DIY Wood to Tile Transitions for Any Floor

 Although we’ve focused on wood to tile transitions, you can use most of these techniques for wood to wood transitions too.
-Go to Easiklip.com to order T-moldings and reducer moldings made from solid white oak.
-Stain them any color you need for your next flooring project.
+Visit our store to order T-moldings and reducer moldings made from solid white oak.
+You can stain them any color you need for your next flooring project.

 Don't Get Ripped Off At the Flooring Store!